 Lima Kokua was founded on July 29, 1962, less than three years after Hawaii gained statehood, as the whimsically-named and socially-minded Like Later Club.
 Ken Keen, Burt Rogers, Ron Lopez, Mew Michael, and Al Arnold were the original group of beach-going, brunch-munching, hangover-sympathizing friends, among others, who recognized the needs of malnourished and impoverished children in and around the United States and the Pacific Rim.
 They founded the club to raise funds, awareness, and to make a difference.
-They were also keenly aware of the need for, and sought to create, a safe social space for their larger group of friends at a time when their sexual and gender identities were considered deviant by society-at-large.
+They were also keenly aware of the need for, and sought to create, a safe social space for their larger group of friends at a time when their sexual and gender identities were considered deviant by dominant culture-at-large.
 The Like Later Club operated under that name until 1974 when the club incorporated as Lima Kokua, Inc., a not-for-profit 501(c)(3) corporation in the State of Hawaii.
 In July, 2007, our efforts on behalf of Hawai’i’s under-funded and under-appreciated were noted at our 45th anniversary celebration via formal proclamation of then-Governor Linda Lingle and Lt.
 Governor James “Duke” Aiona, Jr.

 Originally, the group focused on sponsoring children through national organizations such as the Salvation Army Home School for the Blind in Jamaica, and the Pearl S. Buck Foundation which worked with children throughout Asia and the Pacific.
 In those early years, 37 children in various countries were sponsored by Lima Kokua.
 Subsequently, the members decided to focus the energies of the group on causes within the State of Hawaii, and to broaden our scope to include the needs of families and the elderly, as well.